Nursing Home Abuse

 Why do abuse and neglect occur in nursing homes?

-A lack of resources or professional supervision can contribute to the climbing rates of abuse and neglect in nursing homes.
+A lack of resources and professional supervision can contribute to the climbing rates of abuse and neglect in nursing homes.

-Nursing home staff members may be more likely to commit abuse or neglect if they:
+Staff members may be more likely to abuse or neglect residents if they:

 • Are overworked or burned out